 Published literature hasn't substantially shown that powered devices are more effective than other forms of traction, other conservative treatments or surgery.
 This policy applies to all FDA approved powered traction devices.
-Click here for more information.
+See L&I's coverage decision for more details.